app-icon

 Lord's Cricket Ground Pitch Report

-The pitch at Lord’s in London gives a fair chance to both batters and bowlers.
+The pitch at one of the smallest cricket stadiums in the world, Lord’s in London gives a fair chance to both batters and bowlers.
 Fast bowlers can get swing and seam movement early, and spinners may get some help later in the match.
 The analysis of the Lord's Cricket Ground pitch report says that batting first can be a good choice here, especially when overhead conditions are likely to assist bowlers in the second innings.

 Advertisement